eddelbuettel/r2u/docs/mkdmt-src/src/index.md

 right now (due to a lack of resources and time).
 P3M/PPM/RSPM now appears to also support Debian which could be added at some later point.

-Current versions are based on R 4.4.0, and BioConductor release 3.19 (for 'noble' and 'jammy') packages are provided when required by CRAN packages.
+Current versions are based on R 4.4.0, and BioConductor release 3.19 packages are provided when required by CRAN packages.
 Binaries are generally R 4.4.* based.
 Some older packages released when we used R 4.2.* or 4.3.* may have been built with R 4.2.* or R 4.3.*, they will still work the same with R 4.4.* as R is generally forward-compatible.

 ### What is Selected ?